tahaafg20/D2-JS/05-collections/02-array-operations.md

 One of the significant differences between Ruby and JavaScript is that Ruby was designed for readable code.
 There are always two interpreters for any given programming langauge: the compiler (i.e. computer) and the programmer (i.e. human).
 Ruby leans more towards prioritizing the human, JavaScript less so.

 Long story short, there are no `Array.first()` and `Array.last()` in JavaScript.
 We just have to use tried-and-true index notation.
-Try this out in the browser console:
+Try this out in the console:

 ```javascript
 // Accessing the first element is as simple as using index 0.